-PassMark Software® conducted objective performance testing on five (5) Internet Security software products, five (5) AntiVirus software products on Windows 7 Ultimate Edition (64-bit) SP1 between April 2011 and August 2011.
+PassMark Software® conducted objective performance testing on four (4) Internet Security software products, three (3) Antivirus software products, and three (3) Total Security software products on Windows 7 Ultimate Edition (64-bit) SP1 between July 2012 and August 2012.
 This report presents our results and findings as a result of performance benchmark testing conducted for these consumer security products.

-Subsequent editions of this report will include new products released for 2012 as they are made available.
+Subsequent editions of this report will include new products released for 2013 as they are made available.
 For more details on which versions were tested, please see the section "Products and Versions".